SexomQ/PAD/readme.md

 ### 5. Set Up Deployment and Scaling

-To manage and deploy our microservices efficiently, we will employ containerization and orchestration tools:
+To manage and deploy our microservices efficiently, we will employ containerization tools:

 - **Docker**: Each service will run in its own Docker container, providing isolation and simplifying deployment.

-- **Scaling**: The system will use horizontal scaling multiplying the instances of the services.
+- **Scaling**: The system will use horizontal scaling multiplying the instances of the services using Docker Compose.